 Skazka Canyon or Fairytale Canyon

 The well-known Fairy Tale Canyon was one of my favourite spots on this trip.
 The mini canyon with its yellow stripes glows the best closest to sunset.
-I just loved that you could wander around the area freely – how many places, that are that little commercialized still exist?
+I just loved that you could wander around the area freely – how many places, that are that little commercialised still exist?

 How to Get to Fairytale Canyon:

 From the Bokonbayevo Centre, take a Marshrutka that leaves towards Karakol & tell the driver to let you out at the entrance.
-It should be 20 minutes ride only and you’ll be close to the canyon.
+It should be 20 20-minute ride only and you’ll be close to the canyon.

 Son-Kul (1-3 Days)